Today in World War II History—April 5, 1943

-US Twelfth Air Force begins Operation Flax to destroy German air transport to Tunisia, will destroy about 200 planes in the air and on the ground in next 3 weeks.
+US Twelfth Air Force begins Operation Flax to destroy German air transport to Tunisia, will destroy about 200 planes in the air and on the ground in next three weeks.

 Off Russell Island in the Pacific, destroyer USS O’Bannon sinks Japanese sub RO-34.
-After finding the sub too close to lower the destroyer’s guns, the sailors throw potatoes; the Japanese are so preoccupied with getting rid of the spuds that the O’Bannon is able to maneuver into range.
+Finding the sub too close to lower the destroyer’s guns, the sailors throw potatoes; the Japanese are so preoccupied with getting rid of the spuds that the O’Bannon is able to maneuver into range.